European films in the spotlight2 min

 Documentary director Simon Lereng Wilmont has toured several festivals with The Distant Barking of Dogs.

 The European Film Festival promotes the screening of European films at festivals around the world by offering a catalogue of 30 films.

-The first festivals to benefit from this programme will take place in May 2019 in Indonesia, Mozambique, Haiti, Benin, Cameroon, Kosovo, Chile and Japan.
+The first festivals to benefit from this programme took place in May 2019 in Indonesia, Mozambique, Haiti, Benin, Cameroon, Kosovo, Chile and Japan.